Francisco Fonseca

 José Francisco "Kikin" Fonseca Guzmán (born 2 October 1979) is a Mexican former professional footballer who played as a striker.
 He currently works as a football analyst for Televisa Deportes Network.

 Club career

 Born in León, Guanajuato, Fonseca made his first division debut with La Piedad in the 2001 Invierno season.
-After two seasons with Piedad, in which he played mostly as a substitute, Fonseca moved to UNAM Pumas, where he emerged as a star.
-After impressive showing in the 2003 Apertura and Clausura, he cemented his place in the Pumas starting lineup in the 2004 Clausura, during which he helped lead UNAM to a championship.
+After two seasons with Piedad, in which he played mostly as a substitute, Fonseca moved to Pumas, where he emerged as a star.
+After impressive showing in the 2003 Apertura and Clausura, he cemented his place in the Pumas starting lineup in the 2004 Clausura, during which he helped lead Pumas to a championship.
 After helping Pumas to a second title in the 2004 Apertura season, he was transferred to Cruz Azul, having registered 25 goals in 81 appearances for Pumas.
 At the beginning of 2005, Fonseca moved to Cruz Azul in one of the biggest transfers in Mexican league history.
 In Cruz Azul, he also was an important player playing 60 and registering 2 goals, help Cruz Azul reach the quarterfinals.